 Protect your computer, identity and privacy, and yours and UW’s data.
 Download free antivirus software, and learn how to protect yourself on the web.

-- Faculty receive a free license to use Sophos Antivirus Software on University-owned computers and on their personal computers, either on campus or at home.
+- You receive a free license to use Sophos Antivirus Software on University-owned computers and on your personal computers, either on campus or at home.

 - Use safe email practices, and report any abuse, harassment or suspicious email.